 Destination: Other States or Countries

-If you’re traveling out of state or into another country, find out well before your trip what rules, requirements, and fees are involved with taking your cat.
+If you’re traveling out of state or into another country, find out well before your trip about any rules, requirements, and fees.

 This includes both while traveling and at your destination.